 What many people are not aware of is that yes, you are able to file bankruptcy after someone brings a lawsuit against you.
 Whether you were just served or a judgement has already been entered against you, filing for bankruptcy after a lawsuit is possible.

 Can Bankruptcy Stop Civil Lawsuit?

-Filing for bankruptcy may either put a hold on a lawsuit or it may stop it altogether, depending on the case.
+Filing for bankruptcy may put a hold on a lawsuit or it stop it altogether, depending on the case.
 If the lawsuit concerns money or property, your lawsuit may be completely discontinued.
 If it involves other civil matters, it may not stop the proceedings, but rather place a temporary pause or suspension on them.